DanielMaritim/pseudo-class/README.md

 # pseudo-class
-z repo about pseudo classes in html
+This is a  repo about pseudo classes in html